-This year in particular, has been a lesson in sitting with the darkness that inevitably comes to all of us, in time.
+This year in particular has been a lesson in sitting with the darkness that inevitably comes to all of us, in time.
 Like night and day, winter and summer, it is half of the whole, the half I’ve tended to reject.
 For so many years, I’ve simply not allowed it.
 Distracting and busying myself.
 But it keeps surfacing, perhaps waiting for me to have enough courage to face it.

 Some days I’m acutely aware of it, as I carefully tiptoe along the steep edge of it, fearing the misstep that will plunge me down into the sinking blackness.
-I’ve fallen off that cliff before (haven’t we all?), flailing, fighting against it, and in doing so, have suffered greatly.
+I’ve fallen off that cliff before (haven’t we all?), flailing, fighting against it, and in doing so, suffered greatly.

 But there is a different way I’m told from the wise ones who have gone before us – the path of acceptance – where pain will still meet us along our journey, but suffering need not become our constant companion.
-My prayer to the universe today . . . give me courage to sit with the darkness, simply allow it and see what comes.
+My prayer to the universe today . . . give me courage to sit with the darknessa and simply allow it and see what comes.

 Sending you love and courage to embrace all.

-Cranberry Almond Star Bread
+Star Bread Recipe